Shaders

 - vkCmdSetViewportShadingRatePaletteNV, if

-enabled on the device, the following commands must have been called in the
+enabled, the following commands must have been called in the command buffer

 - vkCmdSetExclusiveScissorEnableNV